-Having a credit card can be very convenient to pay for many online services and reservations (like at a hotel or for concert tickets).
+Having a credit card can be very convenient to pay for many online services and reservations (like a hotel or concert tickets).
 Another benefit of a Canadian credit card (generally MasterCard or Visa) is that you can start building your credit history without being a permanent resident or citizen of Canada.
-Credit history is an important pillar of financial credibility and can facilitate getting credit for major purchases in the future.
+Credit history is an important pillar of financial credibility and can help with getting credit for major purchases in the future.

 In general, credit cards are only available to permanent residents or citizens of Canada.
 However, some banks allow you to open a credit card account through a Guaranteed Investment Certificate (GIC) account.
 A Guaranteed Investment Certificate (GIC) is a secure investment that guarantees 100% of the original amount you invested.
 Your investment earns interest, at either a fixed or a variable rate, or based on a predetermined formula.
-One of conditions of the GIC is that you cannot withdraw your investment until the end of the term (1 year minimum).
-The benefit is that the bank can consider your investment as collateral and can issue a credit card to the limit of your investment.
-For example, if you put \$1000 in your GIC account, the bank can issue a credit card with a \$1000 purchase limit.
-If you fail to pay back your debt, the bank takes no risk because it could take possession of your GIC investment to cover the debt.
+One of conditions of many GICs is that you cannot withdraw your investment until the end of the term (1 year minimum).
+The benefit is that the bank might consider the GIC as collateral and issue a credit card to the limit of the GIC.
+For example, if you put \$1000 in your GIC account, the bank might issue a credit card with a \$1000 purchase limit.
+If you fail to pay back your debt, the bank takes no risk because it could use your GIC investment to cover the debt.

-To build your credit history: simply pay for your purchases with your credit card and then pay the amount back by transferring money from your chequing account as soon as possible.
+To build your credit history: simply pay for your purchases with your credit card and then pay the full amount due each month by the due date.
 The more often you pay your full balance back by the due date, the better your credit history will be.
 The vast majority of banks offer a "grace period" on their credit cards.
 During this term, you will not be charged any interest.
 But, it is better to pay back the full amount as soon as possible, because it is easy to miss the due date and be faced with (big) interest charges.

 To learn about the bank's services: Make an appointment to open an account.
-You can arrange for an ATM card, Internet banking, and telephone banking services when you open your account.
-Bring your passport and student visa, but when you make the appointment, ask the bank/credit union whether they will need any additional documents.
+You can arrange for an ATM/debit card, Internet banking, and telephone banking services when you open your account.
+Bring your passport and study permit, but when you make the appointment, ask the bank/credit union whether they will need any additional documents.